Minor in Urban Planning

 |URPN XXX||Design for Sustainable Transportation||3|

-Students wishing to declare a minor in urban planning should consult with advisors in their home college and in the Department of Landscape Architecture and Urban Planning.
+Students wishing to declare a minor in urban planning should consult with advisors in their home college or school and in the Department of Landscape Architecture and Urban Planning.
 Applicants must have a 2.0 or better overall GPR to be considered for the program.